DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/KEYNOA.md

 - Device Property: `Device Model`
 - your-device-model-number: `sy-epc-rpi30`

-These properties will be matched against the information the device provides about itself during the onboarding process.
-If it matches the template, the template will be selected to configure the device.
+These properties will be matched against the information which the device provides about itself during the onboarding process.
+If it matches the template, the template will be used to configure the device.

 :::info
 For more information about the template concept see the [MQTT Templates Section](/Eval%20Kit/Prerequsites#mqtt-templates)